-The parties will be simultaneously informed, in writing, of the outcome of the investigation.
+The parties will be informed in writing of the outcome of the investigation, without significant delay between the notifications to each party.
 This notice will include the procedures for appealing the decision, any change to the results that occurs prior to the time that such results become final, and when results are considered to be final.